Ashok-Varma/Gander/README.md

 ### Usage

-In your application code, create an instance of `GanderInterceptor` (you'll need to provide it with a `Context`, because Android) and add it as an interceptor when building your OkHttp client:
+In your application code, create an instance of `GanderInterceptor` and add it as an interceptor when building your OkHttp client:

 ```java
 OkHttpClient client = new OkHttpClient.Builder()